YasinC4342/Simple-PCB-of-LCD-1602-using-74HC595/README.md

 # Description about the PCB

-This pcb is my first project i made since this year so if this pcb doesn't work, send me a message from this E-Mail : cinaryasin4342@gmail.com
+This is my first project i made since this year so if this pcb doesn't work, send me a message from this E-Mail : cinaryasin4342@gmail.com

 Also, i recommend to test in circuit simulation software before buying !!!

 Enjoy with my project :)
+made in KiCAD Software